 On April 4th, 2013, the tech news blog TechCrunch reported that Whisper had received $3 million in funding from Lightspeed Venture Partners as well as others investors such as Trinity Ventures.
 On September 4th, TechCrunch announced Whisper had received an addition $21 million in funding.

 The app, which is free to download from the iTunes or Google app store, allows anyone to post an anonymous message in the form of an image macro or respond to messages posted by others, however, its private messaging service requires a monthly fee of $5.99.
-Users do not have a public identity on the platform and there are no means of directly contacting each others.
-From August 2012 to October 2013, Whisper curated a weekly “secrets” slideshow series on The Huffington Post’s teen section, presenting a slideshow of ten secrets related to each week’s special theme.
+The app was initially anonymous with no way to directly contact other users.
+Semi-anonymous usernames and direct messaging were later implemented.
+From August 2012 to October 2013, Whisper curated a weekly "secrets" slideshow series on The Huffington Post's teen section, presenting a slideshow of ten secrets related to each week's special theme.

 As of August 2013, the app was receiving 2.5 billion page views every month.
 As of January 2014, Whisper has an user base that's 30% male and 70% female, with only 10% of their users outside the US.
 It has a very active user base, with 45% of users creating a secret post at least once a day.
 As of February 2014, its Facebook page has over 182,000 likes and its Twitter account has over 2,000 followers.